ebruin22/linux-ubuntu-server/README.md

 		touch /etc/sudoers.d/grader
 		vim /etc/sudoers.d/grader
 ```
-3. type the following inside the file and save the file
+3. Type the following inside the editor for sudoers.d/grader and save the file
 ```grader ALL=(ALL:ALL) ALL```

 ### Create SSH Key For New User ###